-The Company estimated the fair value of warrants using the Binomial Lattice Model.
-The determination of the fair value of the warrants on the date of grant using the Binomial Lattice Model is affected by the Company's share price as well as assumptions regarding a number of other variables.
-These variables include the expected term of the warrants, the expected share price volatility over the term of the warrants, the risk-free interest rate associated with the expected term of the warrants and the expected dividends.
+The Company estimated the fair value of warrants using the Black Scholes Model.
+The determination of the fair value of the warrants on the date of grant using the Black Scholes Model is affected by the Company's share price as well as assumptions regarding a number of other variables.
+These variables include the expected term of the warrants, the share price volatility, the risk-free interest rate and the expected dividends.